About This Recipe

 The caveats are as for the original recipe: don’t use low fat anything, use real bacon and real freshly grated Parmesan cheese, and don’t skip the Miracle Whip.

-Tips for best results:
+Tips for the best Bacon Grape Tomato Dip:

 - Make sure the bacon is crisp.
 There’s nothing worse than soggy bacon.